uqee/coretechs-stackedit-workspace/Documents Odds96/16_June/DepositsAndWithdrawalsInCrypto_EN_16June.md

 Before you make a deposit, you will be informed of the exact minimum deposit amount on the website.

 1.5.
-The minimum withdrawal varies depending on the cryptocurrency you use:
+The minimum withdrawal varies depending on the cryptocurrency you use.
+At the time of publication, it rests at:

  - BTC 0.00036;
  - ETH 0.01;